Generic part of Security Services in CACIB

 • Customer name and contact number

-Security Tips
+Global Security Tips

 Numerous suspected Trojan Horse attack cases related to business/corporate Internet banking offered by banks have been detected in the recent years, as well as countless phishing attempts of different kind targeting users or corporates.
-In order to help customers to detect and prevent such attacks, please see the below security tips for your reference:

 • During the Internet banking logon process, the bank will not ask customers to enter any numbers displayed on the web into the security code.